Our Story

 Aastha Sharma & Ankit Agarwal, founders

-Two people who'd spent their careers in very different rooms, asking the same question, and deciding the only honest answer was to go build it ourselves.
+Two people who'd spent their careers in very different rooms, arriving at the same conclusion: Indian skin deserved better than what the market was offering.
+Soyaang is our answer to that.